kyoya-de/oTranCe/vagrant/puppet/modules/apt/README.md

 * `apt_key`

-  A native Puppet type and provider for managing GPG keys for Apt is provided by this module.
+  A native Puppet type and provider for managing GPG languageKeys for Apt is provided by this module.

   ```
   apt_key { 'puppetlabs':